DevOpsBootcamp/website/source/09_networking.rst

 255.255.255.0            11111111.11111111.11111111.00000000
 ====================    ====================================

-Perform the binary and operation on the mask, IP
+Perform the binary 'and' operation on the mask and IP

 =======================    ===================================
 Part of address            Corresponding address